VicPena/VicPena.github.io/workshops/2021/introR.md

 * **Getting access to TopHat:** [Click on this link](https://app.tophat.com/register/student/) to register on TopHat as a student.
 The join code for the workshop is 742437, the name of the course is "R workshop 2021".

-* **Getting access to Datacamp:** Unfortunately, I'm waiting on Datacamp to activate our course.
-I'll let you know when they approve it.
+* **Getting access to Datacamp:** You can register for Datacamp [here](https://www.datacamp.com/groups/shared_links/440ca96d99604c790ff2e16d9bbe39e6176674fbe6e3f4a141c62a5b54cdb426).
 You will have to register with your `@baruch.cuny.edu` email address to join Datacamp.
 If you want to use another email address, please let me know.

 ## Logistics